Medically reviewed by Drugs.com. Last updated on Jun 18, 2023.

 - Make sure you are up to date with all your vaccines before treatment with this medicine (belimumab vials).

-- Talk with your doctor before getting any vaccines.
-Use of some vaccines with this medicine (belimumab vials) may either raise the chance of an infection or make the vaccine not work as well.
+- Talk with your doctor if you have recently had a vaccine or before getting any vaccines.
+Vaccine use with this medicine (belimumab vials) may either raise the chance of an infection or make the vaccine not work as well.

 - If you are 65 or older, use this medicine (belimumab vials) with care.
 You could have more side effects.